-- Successfully represented Colombia in an investment arbitration with claims of over $323m, filed under UNCITRAL Arbitration Rules pursuant to the Colombia-United States Trade Promotion Agreement
+- Successfully represented Colombia in an investment arbitration filed under UNCITRAL Arbitration Rules pursuant to the Colombia-United States Trade Promotion Agreement

 Gramercy Funds Management

-- Representing Freeport-McMoRan and Sociedad Minera Cerro Verde in an ICSID arbitration brought against Peru under the United States-Peru Free Trade Agreement.
+- Represented Freeport-McMoRan and Sociedad Minera Cerro Verde in an ICSID arbitration brought against the Government of Peru under the United States-Peru Free Trade Agreement.

-- Acting for SMM Cerro Verde Netherlands in an ICSID arbitration brought against Peru under the Netherlands-Peru bilateral investment treaty.
+- Represented SMM Cerro Verde Netherlands in an ICSID arbitration brought against the Government of Peru under the Netherlands-Peru BIT.